Skip to main content

 include "path/to/file";

-which may appear at the top-level of a source file.
+which may appear at the top level of a source file or module.
 When encountered, the Compact compiler will search for a Compact source file at path/to/file.compact, relative to any of the directories in the :-separated environment variable COMPACT_PATH, as well as the current directory.
 This file must be found and will be included verbatim in place of the include statement.

 Compact's standard library std.compact is typically included in this way, and Compact has currently not been well-tested if used without it.